sarawilliams-a11/Different-Types-of-EHR-software-for-Medical-Billing-Services/README.md

 # create-EHR-software
-In this gist, I provide code to make an ehr software for medical billing How to create Software for <a href=''https://billingfreedom.com/ob-gyn-medical-billing-services/''>EHR medical billing</a>.
+In this gist, I provide code to make an ehr software for medical billing How to create Software for <a href=''https://billingfreedom.com/ob-gyn-medical-billing-services/''>EHRmedicalbilling</a>.
 Creating Electronic Health Record (EHR) software for medical billing is a complex task that involves integrating various components to ensure accurate, secure, and efficient management of patient data and billing processes.
 Here's a comprehensive guide on how to embark on developing EHR software specifically tailored for medical billing.

 Define Requirements: